Incubator Program Office: growing tomorrow’s projects

 It happened because we became aware of the fact that as soon as work was begun on projects that were disruptive either technologically or in terms of the current offer, established business units were finding it difficult to mobilize resources and time, due to uncertainties as to the result.
 It is a real obstacle to innovation.
 To deal with this problem, the Comex set up a Corporate Innovation Board, which initiated our Incubator Program Office.
 The aim is to regain agility and give ourselves the right to make mistakes, in order to test new things.
 The only way to never make mistakes, is to never take risks which is not a good thing for a company.

 How does it work?

-How does this function on a day to day basis?
+How does this function on a day-to-day basis?

 Working on the reduction of carbon emissions, the Group decided to invest in Symbio FCell, a start-up that specialises in fuel cells.
 Today it benefits from the cutting edge logistics of our research structures to accelerate the development of its products.
 This Michelin-Symbio FCell partnership was awarded the Best Innovative SMB-Major Group partnership prize.

-MICHELIN Tweel tire
+Le pneu MICHELIN Tweel

 The airless tire, developed in our US facilities, benefitted from the IPO for the design of new usages.
 It is used, for example, on loaders and farm machinery.

 The IPO is also looking at services for mobility.
 Our incubator in China, for example, allowed for the development of “WeCare”, a smartphone application that offers a global vehicle maintenance service.